 For each module, you will complete one or two assessments.
 In addition, tutors will set ungraded or formative assessments as part of the learning process.
-These formative assessments are important as they give you a chance to obtain feedback on your performance before your summative assessments.
+These formative

 At the end of the module an overall module mark is awarded based on the evidence of the summative assessments.